SquawkBus/squawkbus/README.md

 If authentication is enabled the feed can filter data sent to a client.
 For example if an authenticated user is entitled to see level 1 NYSE data, but not level 2, the broker will only send the level 1 data.

-### Data Packets

-Data is sent and received in "packets".
-Each packets has:

-* Entitlements - a list of integers
-* Headers - key-value pairs
-* Data - an array of bytes

-When data is sent to the broker it will only forward packets which match the entitlements of the receiving client.
-This means that if the publisher tags each packet with it's entitlements, the client will only receive data to which it is entitled.

-The headers can hold meta data.
-This is often the content type (e.g. JSON), timestamps, etc.

 ### Disconnection